vue-styleguidist/vue-styleguidist/docs/Cookbook.md

 ## How to add dummy data to the style guide?

-You can use [global mixins](https://vuejs.org/v2/guide/mixins.html#Global-Mixin) to add data dummy:
+You can use [global mixins](https://vuejs.org/v2/guide/mixins.html#Global-Mixin) to add dummy data:

 Use [require](Configuration.md#require) option: